jordiabante/CpelAsm.jl/docs/src/index.md

 ## Testing

-CpelAsm is tested against Julia `1.X` on Linux and OS X.
+CpelAsm is tested against Julia `1.3.0` on the latest versions of Linux, macOS and Windows.

 ## Installation

 ### Prerequisites

-* julia > v1.0.0
+* julia v1.3.0
 * git.

 ### Command